JustinHuPrime/GeneThread/README.md

 A proof-of-concept genetic algorithm using C++'s threads to achieve parallelism.

-This genetic algorithm will guess a multi-digit number.
+This genetic algorithm will guess an alphanumeric string.
+(For example, CPE1704TKS.)

 ## Config Options